 Driving under the influence often brings up images of buzzed party-goers getting behind the wheel after having too much to drink.
-But alcohol is just one of the many substances that can cause intoxication.
-Under Oklahoma law, driving while impaired by narcotics or prescription drugs is as serious of a crime as a DUI for alcohol.
-While Oklahoma has special provisions in their DUI statute to address driving under the influence of alcohol.
+But alcohol is just one of many substances that cause impairment.
+Under Oklahoma law, driving while impaired by narcotics or prescription drugs carries the same weight as driving under the influence of alcohol.

 Oklahoma law has one statute that covers all forms of DUI, including intoxication from both drugs and alcohol.
 According to the statute, you are guilty of DUI if you are driving a motor vehicle in public while you:

 - Have a blood alcohol concentration of .08 or more within two hours of the arrest

-- Are under the influence of alcohol;
+- Are under the influence of alcohol

 - Are under the combined influence of alcohol and any other intoxicating substance.